Regular entry through transit zones

 It is therefore clear that anyone who arrives at the border with Hungary, anyone who enters Hungary unlawfully and anyone who is legally staying in Hungary and does not belong to the three categories mentioned above, cannot apply for asylum in Hungary.

 As regards the procedure at the embassy, the law does not clarify the criteria to be considered by the NDGAP in deciding on such applications.
 Those wishing to submit their statement of intent must first secure an appointment at the embassy.
 There is no clear procedure on how this could and should be arranged.
 According to the HHC’s knowledge, people are supposed to send an e-mail requesting an appointment.
 They are informed that they will be informed about the date of the appointment to lodge the intent (this implies that they are placed on an undefined ‘waiting list’).
 The HHC is aware of several cases where applicants waited over 6 months to get an appointment, while some received a date within weeks.
 Some also miss the appointment, as they do not speak English and the information about the appointment is sent to them in English by e-mail, or they are not used to use emails, or they were not able to arrive to the appointment, as they couldn’t arrange their travel, since they were placed in a reception centre further away from Belgrade.
-The “statement of intent” form has to be filled in English or Hungarian, for which no interpretation or legal assistance is provided.
+The ‘statement of intent’ form has to be filled out in English or Hungarian, for which no interpretation or legal assistance is provided.
 In 2020, 26, whereas in 2021, according to the NDGAP 53 and as per the Ministry of Trade and Foreign Affairs 55 statements of intent were submitted at the Embassy of Hungary in Belgrade.
 Similar issues on the Embassy procedure in Belgrade have been reported in the AIDA report on Serbia.
 In 2022, according to the NDGAP, 16 statements of intent were submitted at the Embassy of Hungary in Belgrade.